matganine/TestPT2/README.md

-# Assets Box
+# Tree Shape Visualization Assets Box

 ## Presentation
-With this project we are open-sourcing the assets of Pearltrees 1.6 "tree shape" version.
+With this project we are open-sourcing the assets of our 1.6 "tree shape" version.

 ## Overview
-This library contains all the assets used in Pearltrees.
+This library contains all the assets used in flash-tree-shape-visualization.

 ## Usage